Recent Conference participation by Steven Fraser

 This Systems, Programming, Languages, and Applications: Software for Humanity (SPLASH) Conference panel reflected on the questions that need be addressed to foster the adoption of DEI principles by individuals, organizations, and communities as the software field continues to grow.

-Panel: The Future of Work: Agile in a Hybrid World
+The Future of Work: Agile in a Hybrid World

 An agile organization adapts what they are building to match their customer’s evolving needs.
 Agile teams also adapt to changes in their organization’s work environment.
 The latest change is the evolving environment of “hybrid ” work – a mix of in-person and virtual staff.
 Team members might sometimes work together in the office, work from home, or work in other locations, and they may struggle to sustain a high level of collaboration and innovation.
 It isn’t just pandemic social distancing – many of us want to work from home to eliminate our commute and spend more time with family.
 Are there learnings and best practices that organizations can use to become and stay effective in a “hybrid” world?